BloodRedTape/sfpl/README.md

-# libplot
-## Simple and fast c++ plot library
+# SFPL - Simple and Fast Plotting Library
 ### Png, jpg and tga output image formats are supported
 ***
 ## Usage

-To use library copy libplot.cpp, libplot.hpp and font.cpp inside your project and feed them to the compiler.
+To use library copy sfpl.cpp, sfpl.hpp and font.cpp inside your project and feed them to the compiler.

 P.S.
 It is better not to open font.cpp :-)